Knerten0815/masters-thesis/content/introduction.typ

 When querying a spectrum against reference spectra, the ChemSpaceExplorer retrieves nearest neighbors based on embedding proximity.
 However, the compounds in the chemical space are not evenly distributed - some regions are tightly clustered while others are sparsely populated.
 When a query falls within a dense cluster, its nearest neighbors typically exhibit high similarity and some shared substructures.
-This enables reliable inference of potential substructural elements present in the query compound (see #FIG[Good pick]).
+This enables reliable inference of potential substructural elements present in the query compound (see @f_hiGS_hiQS).
+#figure(
+  image("../figures/chemspace/hiGS_hiQS.png", width: 100%),
+  caption: [t-SNE representation of the chemical space for a sample from the @cse_benchmark showing high group and query similarity.
+Notice that the query was manually placed for highlighting the relationships in chemical space, but actual t-SNE coordinates are currently not calculated by the ChemSpaceExplorer.],
+  placement: auto,
+) <f_hiGS_hiQS>

 // #TODO[Würde noch stärker mit reinbringen, dass Ähnlichkeit zw.
 2 Spektren (Query+Reference spectra) über Ähnliche Substrukturen abgebildet werden können.]
-If the query resides in a sparse region though, its neighbours may span significant distances in chemical space with less structural commonalities (see #FIG[low GS]).
+If the query resides in a sparse region though, its neighbours may span significant distances in chemical space with less structural commonalities (see @f_loGS_hiQS).
 _This disparity should be communicated to the user, as it directly impacts the confidence in structural predictions derived from the analogue set._

+#figure(
+  image("../figures/chemspace/loGS_hiQS.png", width: 100%),
+  caption: [t-SNE representation of the chemical space for a sample from the @cse_benchmark showing realatively low group but high query similarity.
+Good examples of this case are rare in the ChemSpaceExplorer benchmark, because high query similarity tends to correlate with high group similarity.
+Notice that the query was manually placed for highlighting the relationships in chemical space, but actual t-SNE coordinates are currently not calculated by the ChemSpaceExplorer.],
+  placement: auto,
+) <f_loGS_hiQS>

 Another factor influencing reliability of analogue predictions, is when the retrieved group of analogues is highly similar to each other, but not to the query spectrum.
-In this case, the user might be misled into thinking that the analogues are structurally similar to the query compound, when in fact they are not (see #FIG[high GS but low QS]).
+In this case, the user might be misled into thinking that the analogues are structurally similar to the query compound, when in fact they are not (see @f_hiGS_loQS).
+#figure(
+  image("../figures/chemspace/hiGS_loQS.png", width: 100%),
+  caption: [t-SNE representation of the chemical space for a sample from the @cse_benchmark showing high group but low query similarity.
+Notice that the query was manually placed for highlighting the relationships in chemical space, but actual t-SNE coordinates are currently not calculated by the ChemSpaceExplorer.],
+  placement: auto,
+) <f_hiGS_loQS>

 It becomes clear, that both the similarity of analogues to the query, as well as the similarities within the analogue group, are essential to _confidently_ infer structural information from the analgoue group.
-// #TODO[Better describe t-SNE dimensionality reduction, add figures] The clustering of the ChemSpaceExplorer already helps users to interpret the models confidence, as they can see the density of compounds in specific areas as well as all the distances of the compounds to each other (see #FIG[the 3 figs of cases above] and @f_screenshot).
+// #TODO[Better describe t-SNE dimensionality reduction, add figures] The clustering of the ChemSpaceExplorer already helps users to interpret the models confidence, as they can see the density of compounds in specific areas as well as all the distances of the compounds to each other (see @f_screenshot, @f_hiGS_hiQS and @f_hiGS_loQS).
 Additional to that, the molecular structures of the analogues are shown as a 2D plot when they are selected (see @f_screenshot), from which users can infer structural similarities between the query and the analogues.
 However molecular similarity is highly dependent on the choice of the molecular fingerprint and similarity metric @count_bits and it is not always clear which substructures lead to a high similarity score exactly.
 Alongside to showing the spatial distribution of analogues relative to the query spectrum, _a visualization technique that explicitly illustrates relationships among analogues might alleviate this issue._